jacoballen4534/Decentralized-Social-Media/README.md

   - Username = University UPI
   - Password = GitHub_Username _ University_ID
   - Encryption Key = The password that will be used to encrypt your private data

+## Feature Testing
+All features that require another user have been tested with the following UPI's
+- jyao413
+- tmag741